Liberalism: History

 At the beginning of World War II, the number of democracies worldwide was about the same as it had been forty years before.
 After 1945, liberal democracies spread very quickly but then retreated.
 In The Spirit of Democracy, Larry Diamond argues that by 1974 "dictatorship, not democracy, was the way of the world" and that "barely a quarter of independent states chose their governments through competitive, free, and fair elections".
 Diamond says that democracy bounced back, and by 1995 the world was "predominantly democratic".
 However, liberalism still faces challenges, especially with the phenomenal growth of China as a model combination of authoritarian government and economic liberalism.

-Liberalism is frequently cited as the dominant ideology of modern times.
+Liberalism is frequently cited as the dominant ideology of the modern era.

 Criticism and support

-Liberalism has drawn criticism and support from various ideological groups in its history.
-Less friendly to the goals of liberalism has been conservatism.
-Edmund Burke, considered by some to be the first major proponent of modern conservative thought, offered a blistering critique of the French Revolution by assailing the liberal pretensions to the power of rationality and the natural equality of all humans.

-Some confusion remains about the relationship between social liberalism and socialism, although many variants of socialism distinguish themselves markedly from liberalism by opposing capitalism, hierarchy and private property.
-Socialism formed as a group of related yet divergent ideologies in the 19th century, such as Christian socialism, communism (with the writings of Karl Marx) and social anarchism (with the writings of Mikhail Bakunin), the latter two influenced by the Paris Commune.
-These ideologies—as with liberalism and conservatism—fractured into several major and minor movements in the following decades.
-Marx rejected the foundational aspects of liberal theory, hoping to destroy both the state and the liberal distinction between society and the individual while fusing the two into a collective whole designed to overthrow the developing capitalist order of the 19th century.
-Today, socialist parties and ideas remain a political force with varying degrees of power and influence on all continents leading national governments in many countries.
+Liberalism has drawn criticism and support from various ideological groups throughout its history.
+Despite these complex relationships, some scholars have argued that liberalism actually "rejects ideological thinking" altogether, largely because such thinking could lead to unrealistic expectations for human society.

+Anarchism

+Anarchists criticise the liberal social contract, arguing that it creates a state that is "oppressive, violent, corrupt, and inimical to liberty".

+Catholicism

+One of the most outspoken early critics of liberalism was the Roman Catholic Church, which resulted in lengthy power struggles between national governments and the Church.
+Christian democracy, a movement associated with modern democracy, hopes to spread Catholic social ideas and has gained a large following in some European nations.
+The early roots of Christian democracy developed as a reaction against the industrialisation and urbanisation associated with laissez-faire liberalism in the 19th century.